yaswanth97531/react-exercise-hooks/README.md

   .then(json => console.log(json))
 ```

-3. Add username to each user.
+3. Feature: Add username to each user.
    It should formatted like this: First Last - (username)
    Example: Leanne Graham - (Bret)

 ## Additional Steps

-- Sort users alphabetically by username
+- Feature: Sort users alphabetically by username

 ---